 Primary outcome: Mortality

 The mortality rate was 6-fold higher in Ips compared to Ops (20% vs 3.1%, P < 0.05).
-Interestingly, the main cause of mortality was cardiovascular in Ips (10.8%) followed by sepsis (5%), multi-organ failure (4.3%), and GI bleed (2.9%) whereas in Ops, the main cause of death was cardiovascular (2%) followed equally by GI bleed, sepsis, multi-organ failure, and thromboembolic event in 0.5% each (Table 3).
+Interestingly, the main cause of mortality was cardiovascular in Ips (10.8%), followed by sepsis (5%), multi-organ failure (4.3%), and GI bleed (2.9%).
+In Ops, however, the main cause of death was cardiovascular (2%), followed equally by GI bleed, sepsis, multi-organ failure, and thromboembolic events (0.5% each) (Table 3).

-Multiple logistic regression analysis showed that independent predictors of mortality were in-hospital patient status [Odds ratio (OR) = 15.6, 95% confidence interval (CI): 3.2-76.6, P = 0.01], hematemesis type of bleeding (OR = 9.1, 95%CI: 2.7-30.4, P = 0.01), endoscopic finding of duodenal ulcer (OR = 4.1, 95%CI: 1.1-16.9, P = 0.05) and number of PRBC transfusions (OR = 1.2, 95%CI: 1.1-1.4, P = 0.01).
+Multiple logistic regression analysis showed that independent predictors of mortality were in-hospital patient status [Odds ratio (OR) = 15.6, 95% confidence interval (CI): 3.2-76.6, P = 0.01], hematemesis type of bleeding (OR = 9.1, 95%CI: 2.7-30.4, P = 0.01), endoscopic finding of duodenal ulcers (OR = 4.1, 95%CI: 1.1-16.9, P = 0.05) and number of PRBC transfusions (OR = 1.2, 95%CI: 1.1-1.4, P = 0.01).

 DISCUSSION

-Differences in outcomes between inpatient and outpatient GI bleeders has been a topic of interest as on one hand, identifying modifiable factors that impact the outcome and prevent mortality is of need, and on the other hand as the available resources are becoming scarce, limiting costs by cutting on unnecessary interventions is also looked for to optimize cost-effectiveness.
+Differences in outcomes between inpatient and outpatient GI bleeders has been a topic of interest.
+On one hand, identifying modifiable factors that impact the outcome and prevent mortality is needed.
+On the other hand, as available resources are becoming scarce, limiting costs by cutting unnecessary interventions is also needed to optimize cost-effectiveness.

-In our study, we aimed at comparing the different characteristics of inpatient vs outpatient GI bleeders and to identify any difference in the received care that could have affected the outcomes.
-More inpatient GI bleeders were on warfarin, anti-platelets, and steroids than outpatient bleeders with a statistical significance.
+In our study, we aimed to compare the different characteristics of inpatient vs outpatient GI bleeders, and to identify any difference in the received care that could have affected the outcomes.
+Signficantly more inpatient GI bleeders were on warfarin, anti-platelets, and steroids than outpatient bleeders.
 This observation was also noted in previous published studies[30,31,35].
 However, both Ips and Ops were equally on NOACs.
-This finding could be related to the presence of conditions that affected some Ips more than Ops and constituted a contraindication precluding them from being on NOACs (Table 4).
+This finding could be related to the presence of conditions that affected some Ips more than Ops, and constituted a contraindication precluding them from being on NOACs (Table 4).

-In both groups, the endoscopic diagnosis revealed acid related conditions with chronic gastritis, PUD and esophagitis being the most common diagnoses of AUGIB.
+In both groups, the endoscopic diagnosis revealed acid-related conditions, with chronic gastritis, PUD and esophagitis being the most common diagnoses of AUGIB.
 Remarkably, the chronic PPI intake prior to admission was comparable in both groups.

 There was no difference in the predictive scores of re-bleeding and mortality between both groups in our study.
-This correlated with comparable rates of re-bleeding between Ips and Ops which was consistent with most of the previously reported findings in the literature[31,32,35].
-However, the English study by Jairath et al[30] was the only study to show a more than twofold increased odds of re-bleeding in Ips compared to Ops which translated into higher surgery and embolization needs for Ips that was not the case in all the other studies[31,32,35], including ours (Table 4).
+This correlated with comparable rates of re-bleeding between Ips and Ops, which was consistent with most of the previously reported findings in the literature[31,32,35].
+However, the English study by Jairath et al[30] was the only study to show a more than twofold increased odds of re-bleeding in Ips compared to Ops, which translated into higher surgery and embolization needs for Ips that was not the case in all the other studies[31,32,35], including ours (Table 4).

 In our study, Ips were scoped earlier than Ops presenting with GI bleed.
-This finding is unique to our study when compared to previous ones where time to endoscopy was equal between Ips and Ops[30,32,35] or longer[31].
+This finding is unique to our study when compared to previous ones, where time to endoscopy was equal between Ips and Ops[30,32,35] or longer[31].
 This could have been the result of the effect of the healthcare setting and availability of resources.
 However, despite having an earlier endoscopic intervention, Ips experienced a six-fold increased mortality after GI bleed when compared to Ops.
-This rate is comparable to the fivefold increase in crude mortality in Ips compared to Ops[30] and to that reported by the Canadian registry study of threefold greater mortality in Ips and from studies in Europe[32,35], with five-fold greater mortality in Ips (Table 4).
+This rate is comparable to the fivefold increase in crude mortality in Ips compared to Ops[30], and to that reported by the Canadian registry study of threefold greater mortality in Ips and from studies in Europe[32,35], with five-fold greater mortality in Ips (Table 4).